With a quiet typing action and a top speed of 14 cps, the Silver Reed EZ 20 is poetry in motion …

-There’s more to the EZ 20 than meets the eye.
-Imagine my surprise, for example, to discover an indirect link between this typewriter and Australian poet Les Murray’s poem ‘The Privacy of Typewriters’:
+There’s an indirect link between this typewriter and Australian poet Les Murray’s poem ‘The Privacy of Typewriters’:

 Les Murray’s Brother (Deluxe 762 TR)

 As revealed in an ABC National Radio “The Science Show” podcast of the 26th of August 2017: Ode to the Typewriter: William Zappa reads Les Murray’s poem ‘The Privacy of Typewriters’, a Silver Reed EZ 20 is the typewriter on which the scripts of The Science Show are prepared.

 Introduced in late 1986, Silver Reed EZ-series electronic typewriters are a departure from the EX-series of the early-to-mid 1980s.
 One difference are the print wheels used.
 The EZ series use a drop-in cartridge wheel …

 Whereas the EX series use a clip-on print wheel …